Kingston DataTraveler Exodia Review – 2025

 FAT32 with 64 Kb AUS at USB 3.0 Interface Test Results

 First of all, We saw that FAT32 is the fastest file system for Kingston Exodia.
-Another advantage of FAT32, it is supported by most modern operating systems, including Linux.
-Bad thing with FAT32 is 4GB maximum file size limitation.
+Another advantage of FAT32 is, it is supported by most modern operating systems, including Linux.
+Bad thing with FAT32 is, it has 4GB maximum file size limitation.
 If your files are smaller than 4GB, go with FAT32 at Kingston Exodia.

 Interestingly NTFS performed worst performance.
-NTFS is a gorgeous file system mostly for internal disk drives with enhanced security.
-On the other hand, for most people, they are useless.
+NTFS is a wonderful file system mostly for internal disk drives with enhanced security.
+On the other hand, for most people, these features are useless.
 Most people use USB pen drives just for carrying files, easily.

-In short; What We see after Kingston Datatraveler Exodia speed test is that, there is a huge difference between USB 3.0 read speeds and USB 2.0 read speeds (93/31 MB/s).
+In short; What We see after Kingston Datatraveler Exodia speed test is that there is a huge difference between USB 3.0 read speeds and USB 2.0 read speeds (93/31 MB/s).
 Using a USB 3.0 port obviously makes difference for file read speed.
 But not for write speed!
 Write speeds are very near.
-This shows us that, Kingston used average quality chips in Exodia USB drives.
-If you are using heavy write operations, Kingston Exodia series is not a good choice.
+This shows us that, Kingston used an average quality chip in Exodia USB drives.
+If you are making heavy write operations, Kingston Exodia series is not a good choice for you.
+But if you don’t frequently do large writes, this trade‑off gets you huge savings.

-To be honest, Kingston Exodia is not the fastest USB pen drive.
+To be honest, Kingston Exodia is not one of the fastest USB pen drives on the market.
 I have seen some poor performance user reviews at Reddit and Amazon reviews.
-This might due to old and low performance HDD based PC/Notebooks.
-Our test system has a NVMe storage and that influence overall performance.
-If you have a decent computer, probably you will get similar performance.
+This might be due to old and low performance HDD based PC/Notebooks.
+Our test systems have NVMe storage and that influence overall performance.
+If you have a decent computer, probably you will get similar good performance.

-In short, Kingston Exodia USB pen drive has a perfect price and enough transfer speeds for most daily needs.
-On the other hand, If you need very high write speeds to transfer very large files, Kingston Exodia is not a good choice.
+In short, Kingston Exodia USB pen drive has a perfect price (especially 128GB) and enough transfer speeds for most daily needs.
+On the other hand, if you need very high write speeds to transfer very large files, Kingston Exodia is not a good choice.

 Kingston Datatraveler Exodia Review